How to write an HR resume?

-How many times have you sent your HR generalist resume to recruiters and almost every other company that you could find on job portals, only to never hear from them again?
+How many times have you sent out your human resource resume only to never hear from recruiters again?

-Is it because your resume for human resource did not have what it takes, or is it because the competition is just too high?
+Is it because your resume for human resources did not have what it takes, or is it because the competition is just too high?

 A little bit of both.

-- How to write the Professional Summary section of your Human Resources generalist resume
+- How to write the professional experience section of your human resources generalist resume?

-- How to add Core Competencies and Key Skills in your HR resume?
+- How to add core competencies and key skills to your HR resume?

-- How to present Education section in your HR Generalist resume?
+- How to present the education section in your HR generalist resume?

 Resume Format for an HR Generalist Resume